Computerworld published a scare piece on rogue IT people.

 Linuxplanet countered with a piece that was about equal parts substance and hand-waving.
 I found myself mostly agreeing with the Linuxplanet piece, but was disappointed it didn’t go deeper into the counter-arguments.

 In my first job, I worked with a rogue sysadmin.
 A department with a lot of clout decided that they wanted their own IT guy, so they could control him.
 So they went and hired someone.
 I wasn’t part of the interview process, so I don’t know what they were looking for other than someone who was willing to work for less than $20,000 a year.
 But that dollar figure tells you a lot.
 Even in 1998 in central Missouri, at best, $20K is going to net you damaged goods.
 Ten bucks an hour doesn’t buy you much experience or quality.

-He did run rogue servers, and I caught him sabotaging a production server because he thought that would help further his own agenda.
+He did run rogue servers, or shadow IT, and I caught him sabotaging a production server because he thought that would help further his own agenda.
 Fortunately, he made no effort whatsoever to cover his tracks, so another coworker was able to corroborate my findings, keeping it from just being his word against mine.
 He was escorted from the building later that day, and we spent the afternoon scrambling to secure the network.
 It was a long day.